First-person shooter: Advances in 3D engines: 1993–1997

-Shortly after the release of Duke Nukem 3D, in 1996, id Software released the much anticipated Quake.
+Shortly after the release of Duke Nukem 3D, id Software released the much anticipated Quake on 22 June 1996.
 Like Doom, Quake was influential and genre-defining, featuring fast-paced, gory gameplay, within a completely 3D game environment, and making use of real-time rendered polygonal models instead of sprites.
 It was centered on online gaming and featured multiple match types still found in first-person shooter games today.
-It was the first FPS game to gain a cult following of player clans (although the concept had existed previously in MechWarrior 2s Netmech, with its Battletech lore as well as amongst MUD players), and would inspire popular LAN parties and events such as QuakeCon.
+It was the first FPS game to gain a cult following of player clans (although the concept had existed previously in MechWarrior 2's Netmech, with its Battletech lore as well as amongst MUD players), and would inspire popular LAN parties and events such as QuakeCon.
 The game's popularity and use of 3D polygonal graphics also helped to expand the growing market for video card hardware; and the additional support and encouragement for game modifications attracted players who wanted to tinker with the game and create their own modules.
 According to creator John Romero, Quake's 3D world was inspired by the 3D fighting game Virtua Fighter.
 Quake was also intended to expand the genre with Virtua Fighter influenced melee brawling, but this element was eventually scrapped from the final game.

+Shadow Warrior, developed and published by 3D Realms on 13 May 1997, introduced 3D voxels instead of 2D sprites for weapons and inventory items as well as weapons' secondary firing mode, climbable ladders, true room-over-room situations, transparent water, some vehicles to drive, and a brand new Asian hero named Lo Wang into a brand new Asian setting in contrast to its predecessor Duke Nukem 3D's occidental atmosphere and Shadow Warrior, just as its predecessor, features deliberately immature and politically incorrect humor, as well as a protagonist who delivers regular one-liners, commenting upon the situation at hand.
+Much of the humor is derived from over-the-top, stereotypical portrayals of Asian culture.